Bring your fishing gear and come to stay and fish in Gougane Barra Lake.

 - The fishing season runs from 17th March until 12th October every year.

 - The lake is recorded as 15 metres, but is deeper in places and the maximum depth of the lake remains unknown.

 - We have everything else you need for some top quality fishing in West Cork: rowing boats, life-jackets, complimentary fishing permits for our guests.

-We will be happy to chat and advise you on the ‘good places’ to fish.
+- We will happily advise you on the ‘good places’ to fish and you can keep the fish you catch

-You can keep the fish you catch (though there is a size limit to respect) and we will gladly cook your catch in the evening for you.
+- We will gladly cook your catch in the evening for you.

 See you at dinner time…

-There are lakes in every direction from Gougane Barra, depending on the type of fishing that interests you; from a stocked lake at Lough Bofinne near Bantry Bay to game angling on the Lakes of Killarney and Lough Currane.
+- There are lakes in every direction from Gougane Barra, depending on the type of fishing that interests you, from a stocked lake at Lough Bofinne near Bantry Bay to game angling on the Lakes of Killarney and Lough Currane.